 Operators of the development may encourage waste reuse and recycling through provision of waste separation facilities and collection of recyclable materials.
-This element of the waste hierarchy provides the greatest opportunity for limiting waste during construction and operation of the development.
+This element of the waste hierarchy provides the greatest opportunity for limiting waste disposed to landfill.

 2.3.5 Cleaner Production